11 Best Ski Resorts near New York City, 2023/24

 Although one of the smallest mountains listed here, with only 100 skiable acres and 500 feet of vertical drop, Thunder Ridge earns its place among the larger resorts as the closest to the city and the easiest to reach by public transportation.
 Via the Metro-North Ski Train from Grand Central Station and the free shuttle from the Patterson train station, it's about 1.25 hours from the city to the mountain.

-The family-friendly resort's 30 trails include six for advanced skiers, with the remainder divided evenly between beginners and intermediates.
-All are covered by snowmaking, as is the terrain park.
+The family-friendly resort's 22 trails include six for advanced skiers, with the remainder divided evenly between beginners and intermediates.
+All are covered by snowmaking, as is the terrain park, and are accessed by three chairlifts and four carpet lifts.
 A plus for families is the reasonable price of lift tickets.
 Weekdays offer the best value for adults.

 Address: 137 Birch Hill Road, Patterson, New York